Staninna/esolangs/README.md

 ### Brainfuck

 Brainfuck is a simple esolang that uses only 8 commands.
 It is Turing complete machine.
-The commands are:
+The instructions are:

 | Command | Description                                                                                                                                                                         |
 | ------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |